Hometown Safety: Calculating the Cost of Crime in America’s Small Cities and Towns

 Calculating the Cost of Crime

-Crime takes a toll on communities — not just emotionally but economically as well.
-In addition to direct costs from loss of property, services for victims and policing and corrections, residents of higher-crime locales often pay higher rates on car insurance and homeowners and renters insurance insurance.
+Crime takes a toll on communities — not just emotionally but also economically.
+In addition to direct costs from property loss, services for victims and policing and corrections, residents of higher-crime locales often pay higher rates on car insurance, homeowners insurance and renters insurance insurance.

 To quantify the cost of crime in smaller cities and towns, MoneyGeek analyzed crime data and calculated the cost of crime in each place.
-We included data on violent crimes such as murder, rape and aggravated assault, and on property crimes such as burglaries and car theft.
+We included data on violent crimes — such as murder, rape and aggravated assault — and property crimes — such as burglaries and car theft.
 Though property crimes are much more common, violent crimes are more costly.

 The Safest Small Cities and Towns in America

-Most of the safest small cities and towns in America are in the Northeast, with the top two in Massachusetts and six of the top ten in New York or New Jersey.
-The least safe towns are more distributed, with Gary, Indiana, atop the list.
+Most of the safest small cities and towns in America are in the Northeast or Midwest, with four of the top ten cities in New York or New Jersey, three in Illinois and three in Massachusetts.
+The least safe towns are more distributed throughout the country, with Petersburg, Virginia at the top.

 25 Safest Small Cities and Towns in America